BekaDeb/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 8. Every addition to true knowledge is an addition to human power

 script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.

+# 9. Divide and rule

+Script that prints the result of POWER divided by DIVIDE.